hpowell20/cs2063-master/Fall2022/labs/Lab3/README.md

 But where should we call ```galleryAddPic()```?
 * We launched our intent to take a photo using ```startActivityForResult()```
+  * NOTE: You will notice that startActivityForResult has been deprecated.
+This has been replaced by the [Activity Result APIs](https://developer.android.com/training/basics/intents/result)
+  * For the purpose of this lab we will leave the code as is
 * When the activity that is started completes  Android will call our ```Acivity```'s ```onActivityResult``` method
   * Additional details can be found at http://developer.android.com/training/basics/intents/result.html#ReceiveResult

 2. Implement ```onActivityResult``` in your ```Activity``` and have it call ```galleryAddPic()``` if it receives the correct request code and result code

 **NOTE**
-* As of Android 10 the way storage is handled in apps is to use Scoped Storage; as such there is a known issue with the code from Task Gallery in which the image is not saved to the gallery when using devices running Android version 10 and higher
+* As of Android 10 the way storage is handled in apps is to use Scoped Storage.
+  * This is a known issue with this lab and can be fixed as part of an optional task later on
 * Provided the camera is invoked from the application and a picture can be taken this is sufficient for the lab as we are concerned with intents functionality

 **Task 9**